-Opening in late fall of 2010 will be the state of the art Upstate Heart and Vascular Institute which will open three new labs for EP services, Cardiac Catheterization services and Vascular services.
-The adjacent patient care area will hold seven beds to care for these patients in the preparatory and recovery phases for these procedures.
+Upstate Heart and Vascular Institute, opened in 2010 is a state of the art and opened three new labs for EP services, Cardiac Catheterization services, and Vascular services.
+The adjacent patient care area holds seven beds to care for these patients in the preparatory and recovery phases for these procedures.

 Invasive cardiology techniques may serve as an alternative to open heart surgery for patients with coronary artery or valve diseases.
 They may also provide for the definitive diagnosis of these diseases.
 We have an impressive history of achieving long-term success with these procedures and maintain one of the oldest and busiest interventional cardiology services in the city.
 In addition, we continually upgraded our services and technology to offer the most advanced procedures.